U. S. Mission Trail / The Mission Trail Today - The Spanish Missions in California

 Santa Ysabel Asistencia was to have been a link in a second chain of missions in Alta California, an inland chain, equal in importance to the established coastal chain.
 The Mexican Revolution ended this effort.
 After 1836, the Padres only made occasional visits.
 The building soon after fell into ruin.
 The ocasional masses were then celbrated in a grass ramada.

 The Santa Ysabel Rancho passed into the possession of Jose Joaquin Ortega and Edward Stokes in 1844.
 The American traveler John Russell Bartlett wrote in 1852 that Santa Ysabel Mission was a roofless church and a few huts.
 Former mission lands were given to the Mesa Grande Reservation in 1883 and the Santa Ysabel Reservation in 1893.
 Sometime later, three acres were returned to the Catholic Church and services resumed.
-A new church was built on the original site, the corner stone being laid September 14, 1924.
+A new church was built near the original site, the corner stone being laid September 14, 1924.

 The asistencia raised wheat, barley, corn, beans, and also had orchards and vineyards.